Aoife Hurley – From Level 6 to Level 9 ‘Found A Passion’ in Early Childhood Studies

-Aoife found her passion for early childhood care and education and developed a deep appreciation for her own higher education and is now over halfway through our MA Early Childhood Studies.
+Aoife found her passion for early childhood care and education and developed a deep appreciation for her own higher education and is now over halfway through our MA in Early Childhood Studies.

-She said she never would have considered herself as an academic but has been supported and guided through her passion at Portobello which has nurtured her journey from level 6 through to level 7 BA (Ord), level 8 BA (Hons) and now her masters.
+She said she never would have considered herself as academic but has been supported and guided through her passion at Portobello which has nurtured her journey from level 6 through to level 7 BA (Ord), level 8 BA (Hons) and now her masters.

-“I had always thought that I didn’t really like studying I never particularly liked school which is hilarious now I am doing my masters.
-If you told my teachers in school that I’d have gone on and done a masters I don’t think they would believe you.
+“I had always thought that I didn’t really like studying I never particularly liked school which is hilarious now I am doing my master’s.
+If you told my teachers in school that I’d have gone on and done a master’s I don’t think they would believe you.

-She decided to go straight from level 6 to level 7 and says “the tutors were just amazing”.
+Aoife decided to go straight from level 6 to level 7 and says “the tutors were just amazing”.

 “It completely changed the way I viewed education for myself and I became so passionate about my own education and it changed how I taught children too and even how you can communicate with other staff members, how I viewed the role of our education.

 “Studying at Portobello is the most personal experience.
-I have always found that because it’s small class sizes that you get to know your tutors and your tutors get to know you.
+I have always found that because it’s small class sizes you get to know your tutors and your tutors get to know you.
 You can send an email, you can pick up the phone and they know who they are talking to, they know you.

 “You’re a person and the college always felt very much like a second home, it felt very family-based.
 You did get that feeling in the place.

-“I think there is a thing in the sector where people go into further education to get the funding particularly with the Level 7 but I found that no it’s not just that you learn so much more and understand so much more and I saw the benefit of it then so it completely changed all of that for me,” she said.
+“I think there is a thing in the sector where people go into further education to get the funding, particularly with the level 7 but I found that no it’s not just that you learn so much more and understand so much more and I saw the benefit of it then so it completely changed all of that for me,” she said.